-Polar Night is a bit different from the night anywhere else.
-From the Arctic Circle to northernmost Finland, the beautiful colors of Polar Night last pretty much all day.
+Polar Night is a bit different from the night anywhere else, painting beautiful colors from the Arctic Circle to northernmost Finland.

 You wake in the darkness.
 You make strong coffee and check your Facebook in the darkness.
 Like.
 Like.
 Smiley Face.
 You suit up in your thick overalls and open the door to a black world.
 The -20°C wind whips any vestige of sleep from your eyes, and your day begins.
 And then hours later, the sparkling stars near the eastern horizon vanish as the sky begins to glow.
 First a deep violet, then blue.
 At its brightest, the sky glows cotton candy pink, infusing the endless snowy fields with a warmth and energy that belies the temperature.
 An hour later, the stars begin their twinkling once more, and night falls … at 2:00 in the afternoon.

 This is the Polar Night.

 Polar night happens only in the far north and south, and only during winter.
 Sometime around late November, the northernmost reaches of Lapland, Utsjoki and Kilpsijärvi, get their first taste of polar night when the sun struggles more and more every day to rise.
 Until one day it doesn’t.
 Instead, the horizon simply glows for a few hours at midday.
 Virtually all of Lapland sees polar night by the solstice, December 21.
 As the snow piles up, January and February offer stunning polar night and polar twilight vistas, as the blank white landscape reflects the deep warm colors of midday.
 In late January, the sun finally returns for a few minutes above Utsjoki, marking the end of true polar night in Lapland.